d-ming/AR-tools/readme.md

 ```

 ### 1.2 Dependencies
 Currently, `artools.py` is written in Python 2.7 and depends on [SciPy](https://www.scipy.org/) and [Matplotlib](https://matplotlib.org/).
-We recommend using [Anaconda](https://www.continuum.io/downloads) to handle the installation of these packages.
+We recommend using [Anaconda](https://www.continuum.io/downloads) to manage the installation of these packages.

 ## 2. Jupyter notebooks
 <img src="./AR-book/notebook_demo.gif" width="480">